Lilypad-Tech/lilypad-module-lilysay/README.md

 To run this demo you will need lilypad installed into your local development environment, check out the [docs to get started](https://lilypad.team/cli).

+It's important to note the `Dockerfile` in this repository is only here for informational purposes only to see how the [lilysay dockerhub](https://hub.docker.com/repository/docker/lilypadnetwork/lilysay) image is built against the Lilypad template below.

 Once the lilypad CLI is installed, run the following to test out the lilysay module.

 ```